Skip to navigation Skip to content

 Assessable income over the assessable income free area is used to calculate the income test component of the means assessment.

-The first asset threshold and second asset threshold amounts are determined by Aged Care legislation and are indexed in March and September each year.
+The first asset threshold and second asset threshold amounts are determined by Aged Care legislation.
+These are indexed in March and September each year.

 Assessable assets (in order) are used to calculate the asset test component of the means assessment: